HariSekhon/DevOps-Bash-tools/README.md

   - `github_user_repos_forks.sh` - fetches the total number of forks for all original source public repos for a given user
   - `github_user_repos_count.sh` - fetches the total number of original source public repos for a given username
   - `github_user_followers.sh` - fetches the number of followers for a given username
+  - `github_url_clipboard.sh` - copies a GitHub URL file's contents to the clipboard, converting the URL to a raw GitHub content URL where necessary
 - `gitlab/*.sh` - [GitLab](https://gitlab.com/) API scripts:
   - `gitlab_api.sh` - queries the GitLab [API](https://docs.gitlab.com/ee/api/api_resources.html).
 Can infer GitLab user, repo and authentication token from local checkout or environment (`$GITLAB_USER`, `$GITLAB_TOKEN`)
   - `gitlab_install_binary.sh` - installs a binary from GitLab releases into $HOME/bin or /usr/local/bin.
 Auto-determines the latest release if no version specified, detects and unpacks any tarball or zip files